-How wrong must the world order be in which rich people, who live by the labor of the poor, who are housed, fed and clothed by the poor, can think that they are the benefactors of the poor!
+How wrong must the world order be in which the rich, who live by the labor of the poor, who are housed, fed and clothed by the poor, can think that they are the benefactors of the poor!

-A stone falls on a pitcher—woe to the pitcher; a pitcher falls on a stone—woe to the pitcher; whatever happens, it is always woe to the pitcher.
+A stone falls on a pitcher—woe to the pitcher; a pitcher falls on a stone—woe to the pitcher; no matter what happens, it is always woe to the pitcher.

 — The Talmud

 If the wealthy can use their riches for the benefit of the poor then it is because the government, by favoring certain people, introduces economic inequality, and thus makes charity necessary.
-And under such conditions, does the help, which the wealthy provide to the poor, even deserve the name of charity, which people love to boast about as if it were a merit?
+And, under such conditions, does the help that the wealthy provide to the poor even deserve the name of charity, which people love to boast about as if it were a merit?

 — Kant